parva2612/option-chain-visualizer-v1/README.md

 # option-chain-visualizer-v1
-A Streamlit-based tool to format and visualize historical options data in an option chain layout, with built-in classes to render it locally.
+This project helps format and visualize historical options data in a traditional option chain format using Streamlit.
+It includes utilities to preprocess raw options data into the desired structure, along with modular classes that enable local visualization and interaction.
+Ideal for backtesting, analysis, or educational purposes, this tool simplifies the exploration of historical derivatives markets.